RockLloque/KubernetesSubmissions/kubernetes.md

 It is an **Incoming Network Access resource**.
 Different type of resource from service.
 An Ingress resource only defines the rules for routing (HTTP/HTTPS) traffic

+## Introduction to storage
+Storing data in Kubernetes is challenging because containers are ephemeral.
+Kubernetes communicates with storage with **control plane interfaces**.
+External storage solutions that can be linked to Kubernetes are called **Volumes**.

+### emptyDir volumes
+shared filesystems **inside** a pod -> tied to the pods lifecycle.
+It can be used as a chache or share files between containers in a pod. location on node: `/var/lib/kubelet/pods/{podid}/volumes/kubernetes.io~empty-dir/`